February 14, 2013

 - Garlic (mashed)

 - Shrimp Ceviche (recipeHERE)

-First and foremost, you'll need to make the shrimp ceviche and you can see the recipe HERE.
+HERE.
 After you have that made, it's fairly simple to put these easy, and tasty, starters together.
 If you have ever made tostones this will be very easy for you.
 This is like making half way tostones (only frying once).

 Start off by adding a generous coat of oil to a frying pan As the oil heats up (you want the oil to be very hot), make sure to cut the plantains accordingly.
 To peel the plantain cut the ends of each plantain off with a sharp knife.
 Use the knife to cut through the peel the entire length of the plantain.
 Loosen the peel along the cut and remove peel by hand.
 Cut the plantain into slices, about 1 1/2 to 2-inches wide.
 Once you have the plantain slices ready, and the oil is hot, place them in the pan.
 It usually takes about three-five minutes on each side to cook the plantain slices thoroughly.
 Once you finish them, you'll need something to smash them into cups.

 Now, there are several different methods to do this, but I find a lemon/lime squeezer works perfectly.
 Simply place two plantain slices (with a little bit of garlic in between) into the squeezer and smash them together.
 Now make sure not to be too forceful, as you don't want the plantain to end up going through the holes of the lemon squeezer.
 Remove the cup from the lemon squeezer and plate them, lastly put ceviche inside each cup.
 However little, or much, is up to you.

 Make sure to let us know how this recipe works out for ya!
 We find our friends LOVE this particular starter, and usually can't get enough.
 However, don't make too much, as you don't want the guest filling up on appetizers alone.